Table of Contents Show

 It is also possible to defend a traffic ticket, but the status of the ticket must be checked online, and the location code and offense number printed on the ticket must be provided.

-How to Check if You Have Traffic Tickets Online in Ontario?
+Detailed Version Of How to Check if You Have Traffic Tickets Online

 All fines or tickets issued under the Provincial Offenses Act can be tracked down.